api-platform/docs/core/operations.md

 </resources>
 ```

+In all the previous examples, you can safely remove the `method` because the method name always match the operation name.

 ## Subresources

 Since ApiPlatform 2.1, you can declare subresources.
 A subresource is a collection or an item that belongs to another resource.
 The starting point of a subresource must be a relation on an existing resource.

-For example, let's create two entities (Question, Answer) and set up a subresource so that `/question/42/answer` gives us the answer to the question 42:
+For example, let's create two entities (Question, Answer) and set up a subresource so that `/question/42/answer` gives us
+the answer to the question 42:

 ```php
 <?php